Ludsgit/damage/README.md

 - - (class): changes the class of the tank.
 Possible classes are "warrior", "brawler" and "lancer"
 - healer: displays current healer's mag resist value
 - - (value): changes healer resistance to value
-- wine: displays current wine configuration for sel, tank and healer
+- wine: displays current wine configuration for self, tank and healer
 - - (user): toggles on/off wine for user.
 Possible users are "me", "self", "tank", "healer"
 - aura: displays the current tiers of all 4 auras
 - - (type): display current tier of type aura